The Red Dragon and the Gold: Plot

-Criston's troops advance on the castle amidst the archers' raining arrows.
-Rhaenys arrives on Meleys and begins burning the Greens' troops and siege equipment with dragonfire.
-Criston, having laid a trap, signals Aemond, who is hidden nearby with Vhagar, to attack.
-Seeing Aegon approaching on Sunfyre, Aemond delays acting.
-As Meleys mauls Sunfyre, Aemond flies in on Vhagar and commands her to burn both dragons, harming mainly Aegon and Sunfyre, sending them plummeting to the ground.

-Rhaenys and Meleys then attack Vhagar and Aemond, sending the two crashing to the ground.
-However, as Meleys circles the battlefield, Vhagar rises and attacks from below, fatally crushing Meleys' neck with her jaws.
-Rhaenys plummets to her death, still strapped to Meleys.
+Criston's troops advance on Rook's Rest and face the castle's archers.
+Rhaenys arrives on Meleys and begins burning the Greens' men and siege equipment.
+Having laid a trap, Criston signals Aemond who's hidden nearby with Vhagar.
+Aemond, however, spots Aegon approaching and delays action.
+Meleys confronts and mauls Sunfyre.
+Aemond charges with Vhagar and commands her to burn both dragons, harming mainly Aegon and Sunfyre, incapacitating them both.
+Rhaenys and Meleys then attack Vhagar and Aemond and send them crashing to the ground.
+Rhaenys shuns the opportunity to flee, but is ambushed by Vhagar who fatally crushes Meleys' neck.
+Rhaenys, strapped to Meleys, plummets to her death.

-Criston, who was knocked out during the battle, regains consciousness.
-He finds Aemond with his sword drawn near Aegon, who lies motionless next to the heavily wounded Sunfyre.
+After the battle, Criston finds Aemond with his sword drawn near Aegon, who lies motionless next to the heavily wounded Sunfyre.